 - TSN domain synchronization: Provides synchronization service to TSN network.
 This process follows IEEE Std 802.1AS [104].

 The two synchronization processes can be considered independent from each other and the gNB only needs to be synchronized to the 5G GM clock.

+The TSN GM clock may be inside UE/DS-TT or UPF/NW-TT depending on the TT capability and network deployment.

 To enable TSN domain synchronization, the 5GS calculates and adds the measured residence time between the TTs into the Correction Field (CF) of the synchronization packets of the TSN working domain.